Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 275 should in theory perform quite a bit faster than the Radeon R9 M365X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce GTX 275 should perform quite a bit faster than the Radeon R9 M365X overall. (explain)

-Texel RateThe GeForce GTX 275 should be a lot (approximately 37%) more effective at AF than the Radeon R9 M365X. (explain)
+Texel RateThe GeForce GTX 275 should be much (more or less 37%) more effective at anisotropic filtering than the Radeon R9 M365X. (explain)

-Pixel RateThe GeForce GTX 275 will be a small bit (more or less 20%) more effective at anti-aliasing than the Radeon R9 M365X, and able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 275 is a little bit (approximately 20%) better at FSAA than the Radeon R9 M365X, and also will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison